motech/modules/docs/source/ivr.rst

         http://{motech-server}/{motech-war-file}/module/ivr/template/{config}

-    See `ivr-status-request`_ for additional details.
+    See :ref:`ivr-status-request` for additional details.

 Motech Event
 ------------

-    The event sent is similar to that in `ivr-status-request`_ with two exceptions: the subject is **ivr_template_request** and the event payload contains an additional ``template`` element which contains the name of the requested template.
+    The event sent is similar to that in :ref:`ivr-status-request` with two exceptions: the subject is **ivr_template_request** and the event payload contains an additional ``template`` element which contains the name of the requested template.

 Motech Task Trigger
 -------------------

-    The Motech Task Trigger is also similar to that in `ivr-status-request`_ with the same two exceptions as above, a different title and an additional element to the payload.
+    The Motech Task Trigger is also similar to that in :ref:`ivr-status-request` with the same two exceptions as above, a different title and an additional element, you guessed it: the template name,  to the payload.

 Initiating Outbound Calls
 =========================